rsocket/rsocket/Protocol.md

 #### Metadata Optional Header

-Specific Frame Types MAY contain an optional metadata header that provides metadata about a frame.
+Specific Frame Types MAY contain Metadata.
+If that Frame Type supports both Data and Metadata, the optional Metadata header MUST be included.
 This metadata header is between the Frame Header and any payload.

 Metadata Length MUST be less than or equal to the Frame Length minus the length of the Frame Header.
 If Metadata Length is greater than this value, the entire frame MUST be ignored.

+On a frame with Data and Metadata:

 ```
      0                   1                   2                   3